Jack Rawson - transporting the wounded

 - The Long, Long Trail: The British Army in the Great War of 1914-1918.
 Royal Army Medical Corps, retrieved 1 August 2014:

-- Civilians at Gallipoli - hospital ships (2014) Retrieved from New Zealand History Online (Ministry for Culture and Heritage)
+- 'Hospital ships' (24-Feb-2015) Retrieved from New Zealand History Online (Ministry for Culture and Heritage):

 - Roll of honour - lest we forget: HMHS Oxfordshire.
 Retrived 14, August 2014: